generic-pers0n/Lines/README.md

 # Lines

+**Lines development has ended.
+This is because of my work on other projects, namely [Saucedacity](https://github.com/saucedacity/saucedacity).** I encourage you to go check it out in addition to what else I might be working on.

+As for the future of Lines, v3.1 is the last version, from the latest (and last) commit.
+Additionally, support requests regarding Lines will be ignored,

 The Swiss Army Knife for linear graphs.

 **NOTE: Lines is NOT  graphing calculator.
 It does not make a graph using an equation from your answer or by inputting one in the calculator.**